retroenv/nesgo/cmd/nesgodisasm/README.md

 ## Features

 * Outputs ca65 compatible .asm files that can be used to reproduce the original NES ROM
 * Translates known RAM addresses to aliases
 * Traces the program execution flow to differentiate between code and data
 * Supports undocumented 6502 CPU opcodes
+* Does not output trailing zero bytes of banks by default
 * Flexible architecture that allows it to create output modules for other assemblers

 Check the [issue tracker](https://github.com/retroenv/nesgo/issues?q=is%3Aissue+is%3Aopen+label%3Adisassembler) for planned features or known bugs.